powermode-default/TBE_Empty_Project/Readme.md

 This is the empty project template for use with The Button Engine.
 It's usage is explained [here](https://powermode-default.com:8480/docs/TBE-Docs/LATEST/quickstart.html)

+NOTE that The Button Engine is NOT YET RELEASED.

 It contains the following items that are required by The Button Engine and **you must install/configure them yourself if you do not use this template**:

 ## Unity